debug-solution/fullstack-ai-coding-assessment/README.md

 - A short note describing anything incomplete and how you would complete it next.

 The application may be public for review.
 If using a provider requires test accounts, include safe reviewer instructions without publishing passwords or secrets.

+Note: Create a private repository in your GitHub account using this repository as the starting template.
+Invite debug-solution as a collaborator before beginning.
+Create and work on assessment/<your-name>.
+Do not add other collaborators or change repository visibility.

 ## Evaluation Criteria